Madison Audubon is excited to partner with National Audubon for a new citizen science program, Climate Watch!

 Climate Watch is a program that 100% builds off of the involvement of you - the local birder.
 National Audubon Society produced a report predicting that hundreds of bird species will lose 50% or more of their habitat in the next 65 years due to climate change.
 A few species, like the one we're looking into – the Eastern Bluebird – is predicted to actually gain habitat in some places.
 This program is in pilot mode, and volunteers can help shape the way the program is designed.

-Madison Audubon volunteers can help track climate change by conducting bluebird surveys between January 15-30, 2017.
-We will also host surveys during July to gather summer habitat information.
+Madison Audubon volunteers can help track climate change by conducting bluebird surveys between June 1-15, 2017.
 The data volunteers collect are extremely important - they ground-truth the models that predict climate and habitat changes, and allow researchers to tweak the models to make them as accurate as possible.
 As a result, we'll have better predictions for how the climate and landscape will change, and bird species along with them.

 Where: Madison Audubon chapter area (Dane, Columbia, Sauk, Iowa, Richland, Jefferson, Dodge, and Marquette counties).

 You will work with us to find a designated survey location ("square") within our chapter, as well as 12 survey points within the square.
 A survey is completed when all 12 points have been surveyed for 5 minutes.

 When: A day of the volunteer's choice between June 1-15.